 We are committed to managing our workforce in the most efficient, effective, economical and ethical way.
-Our Workforce Capability Plan 2020-2024 aligns with the organisation's Strategic Direction, Corporate and Section Plans, Learning and Development Strategy and individual Performance Agreements.
-The Plan sets out the strategies to build and strengthen our workforce capability to enable the us to:
+Our Workforce Capability Plan aligns with the organisation's Strategic Direction, Corporate and Section Plans, Learning and Development Strategy and individual Performance Agreements.
+Our Workforce Capability sets out the strategies to build and strengthen our workforce, including:

-- understand our workforce profile - identify our strengths, weaknesses, areas of risk and opportunities for development - understand and continue planning for future workforce requirements - align HR strategies to maximise capacity and focus on critical gaps.
+- understanding our workforce profile - identifying our strengths, weaknesses, areas of risk and opportunities for development - aligning HR strategies to maximise capacity and focus on critical gaps. - understanding and planning for future workforce requirements